cd-ele/botbattle/README.md

 Do:
 - try to trade sheep all the time, if not able, trade away at 2:1 with your port.
-- as your secondary strategy, focus on cities.
+- focus on bulding your first two cities.
 Don't get distracted by all that road and settlement building.
 You want more sheep so cities are a good idea.
+- collect lots of development cards.
+Stay in the race to Largest Army
 - secure the most amount of sheep plus at least some of the 4 remaining resources.
 If you have to trade for more than one or two resources you're probably going to lose.

 3. Napoleon